aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 Create new application in SAR
   Run ``sam publish app -t ./packaged.yaml`` to publish a new application named my-app in SAR with the first version created as 0.0.1.
-If no permission option is passed, the app will be created as private by default.
+The app will be created as private by default.
 SAM CLI prints application created message, metadata used to create application and link to the console details page.

   >>> sam publish app -t ./packaged.yaml
   Publish Succeeded